The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC states that a sectorised method will only be appropriate when the additional burden of separate calculations (for both the business and HMRC) is offset by the additional accuracy the method provides.

-HMRC’s internal guidance suggests that it will normally only accept a sectorised method when a business has separate accounts based on established accounting principles for each sector.
+It will normally only accept a sectorised method when a business has separate accounts based on established accounting principles for each sector.
 Separate accounts may mean completely separate accounts or a single set of accounts with clearly allocated costs.
 In exceptional circumstances, it may accept a sectorised approach even when there are not separate accounts if evidence can be provided that the method will allocate costs fairly.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.